vispo/TwoStateButton/README.md

  by Jim Andrews.

  ## Description
- I used an earlier version of this in [NeoNio](http://vispo.com/nio/neo).
+ I used this in [NeoNio](http://vispo.com/nio/neo) for the on the sound icons in verse 1 and for several blue buttons in both verse 1 and verse 2.
  Works with mouse or touch, and is accessible.
 This button, when clicked once, stays down.
 Clicked again, it comes up.
 It's like a light switch, or a radio box, or a play/pause button.
 It's on or off, checked or